RocketChat/docs-old/administrator-guides/google-cloud/auto-translate/README.md

 For that you will need a Google Translation API key, you can find how to get one and pricing for it's usage from the [Official Google API documentation](https://cloud.google.com/translate/pricing).

-> Please note, that the Translation API is a paid feature from Google Cloud.
-If you decide to aquire this service, you will be paying Google and not Rocket.Chat

 ## Getting the key

-Assuming that you already have a Google account logged, Follow these steps
+Follow these steps:

 1. Go to <http://cloud.google.com/console/>
 2. Create a Project and select it.
-3. On the left side bar, Go to “APIs & auth” Tab => APIs Tab
+3. On the navigation menu, go to "APIs & Services" => Dashboard Tab
-4. Enable “Translate API”
+4. Click on ENABLE APIS AND SERVICES and search for Cloud Translation API.
 5. Go to “Credentials” Tab
-6. Click on “CREATE NEW KEY”
+6. Click on "Create credentials"
-7. Create “Browser Key”.
+7. Choose "API key"

 You can find more info on the [Official Google API documentation](https://cloud.google.com/translate).